Two UGA students killed in wreck: Dawg’s OL Devon Willock and Staff Recruiter Chandler LeCroy

-AUGUSTA, GA (WJBF)- On Monday the University of Georgia and fans all over the country celebrated a back-to-back national win.
+AUGUSTA, Ga.
+(WJBF)- Last Monday, University of Georgia and fans all over the country celebrated a back-to-back national win.
 And on Sunday, they mourn the loss of two UGA students, one being a part of that championship football team.

 “These are kids, I mean I think I could say that– that probably went from having one of the best days of their lives, celebrating a national championship, to their families having to receive probably the worst phone call of their lives,” former Augusta Bulldogs Club Travis Wright said.